johntmcintosh/xcunsign/README.md

 To unsign, call the script, passing in the version of Xcode that you want to unsign.
 The script will find the copy of Xcode in the `/Applications` directory with that version, run [`unsign`](https://github.com/steakknife/unsign) on it, and keep a copy of the original signed binary that can be used to restore later.
 It also modifies Xcode's icon to indicate whether the app is currently signed or not.

-NOTE: When unsigning, the signed, original binary will be stored as `artifacts/Xcode.signed` in a directory located relative to this calling script.
-It's important to not delete this directory, otherwise you will not later be able to re-sign and will have to re-download Xcode to have a signed copy.

 ```
 xcunsign 8.0
 ```

- To restore the signed binary, `Xcode` will be restored to the copy in `Xcode.signed`.
+To restore the signed binary, `Xcode` will be restored to the original binary that was present before the unsigned copy was created.

  ```
 xcrestore 8.0
 ```

+## Benefits of xcunsign

+The reason I created this as an alternative to other approaches I have seen is that this allows me to swap quickly between signed and unsigned installations without needing to maintain two full copies of Xcode.app.
+The only thing that gets swapped out when the scripts are run is the `Xcode` binary within the Xcode.app container.

 ## Roadmap